esmf-org/nuopc-app-prototypes/ESMX_SingleModelInFortranBuilderProto/README.md

 ### Usage

 #### Building the ESMX application

-The user has two options when it comes to building an ESMX application: leveage the ESMX_Builder utility, or use CMake directly.
-Here the ESMX_Builder utility is used.

 Building the ESMX executable using the `ESMX_Builder` utility that comes with ESMF is a single step process.
 The approach does *not* require a top-level `CMakeLists.txt` file.
 The following assumes that the `bin` directory of the desired ESMF installation is present in the user's `PATH` environemnt variable.